fieldtrip/website/references_to_review_papers_and_teaching_material.md

 The [Brief History of the EEG Surface Laplacian](http://ssltool.sourceforge.net/history.html) by Paul L. Nunez explains how the surface Laplacian and SCD relate.
 The surface laplacian is further explained on the [EGI website](ftp://ftp.egi.com/pub/documentation/technotes/SurfaceLaplacian.pdf).

+A must read on the use of filters has recently been published by Alain de Chéveigné and Israel Nelken in Neuron: [Filters: when, why and how (not) to use them](https://doi.org/10.1016/j.neuron.2019.02.039).

 ## Statistics

 The following paper illustrates several problems associated with the lack of robustness and gives recommendations: Rousselet, G.A. & Pernet, C.R.
 (2012) [Improving standards in brain-behavior correlation analyses](https://www.frontiersin.org/articles/10.3389/fnhum.2012.00119/full).
 Frontiers in human neuroscience, 6, 119.